I always hear people stressing the importance of leaving a legacy after death. But this idea can be dangerous, and it doesn’t make sense.

 Ancient Egyptian Pharaohs

-Let’s rewind back around 3,300 years.
-Below is a shortlist of Pharaohs that once ruled Ancient Egypt.
+Let’s take a trip back some 3,300 years.
+Here’s a quick list of Pharaohs who once ruled Ancient Egypt:

 - Ramesses II (1303 BC – 1213 BC)

 - Amenhotep III (1391 BC – 1353 BC)

 - Xerxes I (519 – 465 BC)

 - Akhenaten (around 1380 BC – 1334 BC)